Madhusudhan-R360/campaign-cms-clone/README.md

 # Campaign CMS Clone

-An intermediate-to-advanced Campaign CMS built using **FastAPI**, **MongoDB**, and **JWT Authentication**.
+An enterprise-style Campaign CMS built using **FastAPI**, **MongoDB**, **JWT Authentication**, and **Docker**.

-This project recreates a complete enterprise-style reward lifecycle from campaign setup to reward redemption, transaction auditing, refund processing, and secure API access.
+This project recreates the complete reward lifecycle used in real-world rewards and loyalty platforms, including campaign management, wallet management, order processing, transaction auditing, refund workflows, authentication, and containerization.

 ---